National Clam Chowder Day (February 25)

 Who Invented It?

-Early versions were created by coastal communities in Europe before making their way to North America.
+Early versions were made by coastal communities in Europe and later brought to North America by settlers and sailors who needed filling, affordable meals.

 Activities to Celebrate